 Francis John Dobree Knowling, MC, Captain, Argyll and Sutherland Highlanders.
 Francis was the younger son of Dr. Ernest Mansford and Helen Emily Hankey Knowling, of North Bay House, Tenby.
 He was educated at St. Andrews, Tenby and at Cheltenham College, and sat an Agricultural Course at Harper Adams College, Shropshire, which led to him being employed at Lord Rendlesham’s Estate in Suffolk.
 When war broke out, Francis enlisted in the Kings Shropshire Light Infantry, and on 22 September 1914 was commissioned into the Argyll and Sutherland Highlanders, and was posted to their 10th Battalion, attached to 27 Brigade, 9th (Scottish) Division.
 He moved to France with the Division in May 1915, and they fought at the Battle of Loos in September, where Francis was gazetted Captain, and was awarded the Military Cross for distinguished service in the field during June 1916.
 The Division were now at the Somme, and fought through most of the Somme Offensive, as well as the March 1917 Arras Offensive and at Third Ypres and the Battle of Cambrai.
 At sometime in 1917 Francis was wounded whilst serving on the Staff at Brigade Headquarters.
 After six months recuperating at home, he was passed fit for Home Service and was attached to an Officer Cadet Battalion at Crookham, Fleet as an Instructor but he must have become bored, and in January 1918 volunteered to return to his old Battalion at the front.
 Sadly Francis was soon killed in action, on 8 March 1918, aged 26.
 He is buried at Canada Farm Cemetery, Belgium.

 Richard Edwin Nock, Gunner, 371194, Royal Garrison Artillery.
-Richard was born in Newtown, Montgomeryshire in 1895, the son of Richard and Maria Nock.
-By 1911 he was residing with his Aunt and Uncle George and Elizabeth Davies, at Boston House, Tenby, where he was apprenticed to his Uncle, who was a bootmaker.
-Richard enlisted at Hubberston into the 114th Siege Battery, Royal Garrison Artillery, which formed there from members of the Pembroke RGA.
-The Battery moved out to the Western front shortly after, and was at Ypres taking part in the Battle of Messines when Richard was killed by German counter-battery fire on 24 June 1916, aged 22.
+Richard was born in Newtown in 1895, the son of Richard Edwin nock and Maria Nock (nee Davies).
+By 1911 he was residing with his aunt and uncle, George and Elizabeth Davies, at Boston House, Tenby, where he was apprenticed to his uncle, who was a bootmaker.
+Richard enlisted at Hubberston Fort into the Pembrokeshire Battery, Royal Garrison Artillery.
+He was then posted to the 114th Siege Battery, Royal Garrison Artillery, which had been formed at Pembroke Dock on 8 March 1916 from members of the Pembrokeshire Royal Garrison Artillery.
+The Battery moved out to the Western front on 14 June 1916 equipped with four 6-inch Howitzers and initially joined the 32nd Heavy Artillery Group.
+By the time the Somme offensive opened on 1 July 1916 the 114th Siege Battery had been attached to the 28th HAG, joining the Fourth Army.
+The battery took part in the softening-up process during the Battle of Flers-Courcelette in September.
+The following year saw the 114th Siege Battery at Ypres, where it played a part in the Battle of Messines on 7 June 1917.
+Richard was killed by German counter-battery fire at Ypres on 24 June 1917, aged 22.
 He is buried at Belgian Battery Corner Cemetery, Belgium.

 Henry Edwin Hunter Kent, Lieutenant, Rifle Brigade.
 Henry was the son of Captain Hunter Kent, R.N., and of Annie Kent.
 He was commissioned into the 22nd Battalion, Rifle Brigade, which was given the title ‘Wessex and Welsh’ Battalion, and was attached to 228 Brigade, 28th Division.
 The Division formed in England between December 1914 and January 1915 from regular units returning from India, Singapore and Egypt.
 During January 1915 it moved to France, landing at Le Havre and moved to the Western Front, where it saw its first major action during the Second Battle of Ypres.
 Following serious casualties at Ypres, a Composite Brigade was formed, composing of the 2nd Battalion, the Buffs, 2nd Battalion, the Cheshires, 1st Battalion, the Welsh, and 1st Battalion, the York and Lancaster.
 It was dissolved on 19 May 1915, and the formation assumed its normal configuration, taking part in the Battle of Loos.
 During October 1915, the Division embarked at Marseilles, and proceeded to Egypt, and in November moved on to Salonika where the Division then remained.
 The efforts of fighting the war in the malaria ridden countryside of Salonika proved too much for Henry though, and he died of its effects on 16 November 1922, aged 57.
 Henry is commemorated on a brass plaque sited within the Church.